rrwick/Assembly-Dereplicator/README.md

 Settings:
 * `--threshold` is the Mash distance below which two assemblies will cluster together and is the most important parameter.
 Mash distance roughly corresponds to one minus average nucleotide identity, so a threshold of 0.005 (the default) means that assemblies closer than \~99.5% identity will cluster together.
 Setting it to a small value (e.g. 0.001) will result in more dereplicated assemblies – i.e. only very close relatives will cluster.
 Setting it to a large value (e.g. 0.02) will result in fewer dereplicated assemblies, perhaps just one per species.
 * `--sketch_size` controls the [Mash sketch size](https://mash.readthedocs.io/en/latest/sketches.html#sketch-size).
 A smaller value (e.g. 1000) will make the process faster but slightly less accurate.
 * `--batch_size` controls how many assemblies will be clustered at once (see [Batches](#batches)).
-You probably don't need to adjust this, but it might be worth playing with if you are trying to minimise RAM usage.
-If you have plenty of RAM and just want to cluster in a single iteration, set this to a very high number (more than your number of assemblies).
+If set to a value larger than your number of assemblies, then dereplication will simply occur in a single iteration.
 * `--threads` controls how many threads Mash uses for its sketching and distances.
 Mash scales well in parallel, so use lots of threads if you have them!